m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 Anything to the left of this line represents under utilization of the network, and anything to the right of this line represents over utilization of the network.

-We can also represent “fairness” as the line `x1 = x2`.
+We can also represent "fairness" as the line `x1 = x2`.

 ![](https://assets.omscs.io/C5FCFFFE-F3B7-44E2-9FC1-365AD9148A09.png)